Morningside Edinburgh , Hermitage of The Braids, Blackford Hill and Braid Hills

 William Kinnimond Burton Engineer, Photographer 1856 – 1899

-Old Craig House built circa 1565 was the mansion of the Kincaids, later in 1711 it was owned by George Porteous a painter, then Sir John Elphinstone and in 1700s Alexander Lockhart and Gordon of Cluny in early 1800s the Burton family circa 1830.
+Old Craig House built circa 1565 was the mansion of the Kincaids and have had many owners.
+The Burton family circa 1830.
 The house has been haunted by a ghost called the Green Lady.
 The house can be found in part of the old Craig house campus of Napier University.

 William Kinnimond Burton’s family home was Old Craig House for decades before selling in 1878.
 William’s father was a writer and historian of note and was the author of many books which included “history of Scotland”.
 In 1877 he was invited by the Meiji Government of Japan to become the first Professor of Sanitary Engineering and lecturer in Rivers, Docks and Harbours at the Imperial University of Tokyo.
 He designed new water and drainage systems for Tokyo, (population of one and a half million), and many other towns and cities in Japan and Taiwan.
 He also designed Japan’s first skyscraper, ‘Ryounkaku’, in Tokyo.
 William Kinnimond Burton became an icon of modern Japan.
 He died on 5 August, 1899 at the age of 43.
 An impressive tombstone was built in the Aoyama Cemetery in Tokyo.
 To this day, people still gather for an annual ceremony to lay flowers on his grave and sing Scottish folk songs.
 An accomplished photographer he had a book ABC of Modern Photography published in 1882.
 Burton helped form the Photographic Society of Japan in 1890.